 NEW YORK – The 1979 disappearance of Etan Patz helped catalyze a national missing-children's movement.
 Six-year-old Etan was one of the first children whose disappearance was publicized in what became a high-profile way: on milk cartons.
 His case also helped usher in an age of parental anxiety.
-The suspect in Etan's disappearance, Pedro Hernandez, of Maple Shade, New Jersey, is now about to be retried on murder and kidnapping charges, after a jury deadlocked last year.
+Pedro Hernandez, of Maple Shade, New Jersey, has been sentenced to 25 years to life in prison after being convicted of murder and kidnapping.
 Hernandez confessed in 2012, but his lawyers say his admissions are false.

 A brief explanation of Etan's disappearance and the ensuing murder case:

 Etan disappeared while walking to his Manhattan school bus stop alone for the first time on May 25, 1979, igniting an exhaustive search and helping to make missing children a national cause in the United States.

 The anniversary of his disappearance became National Missing Children's Day.
 His parents helped press for new laws that established a national hotline and made it easier for law enforcement agencies to share information about missing children.
 The movement grew after the kidnapping and killing of 6-year-old Adam Walsh in 1981 in Florida.
 Frightened parents soon stopped letting children walk alone to school and play unsupervised in their neighborhoods.

 AN INVESTIGATION SPANS DECADES